 the licensing process

 The Spectrum-E© e-Licensing module offers full Create, Read, Update, Delete (CRUD) functionality through web-form data entry or electronic upload of an XLSX or CSV file.
 The system’s BRE is engaged in an automated field validation process to ensure that the information being submitted is free from obvious data entry errors.
 The typical types of requests supported include:

 • Cancellation of existing frequency authorizations

 • New Equipment Type Approval authorizations

-After automated validation by BRE, the applications submitted by end-users can no longer be edited unless cancel the submitted requests.
+Once the automated validation application is submitted, the application can no longer be edited unless to cancel the requests.
 Analysts then log into the window to conduct user account history and technical analysis on the requests.
-The system also includes a manual verification check-list for the analyst to review and mark off accordingly to validate if the system meets the basic administrative requirements.
-Technical parameters of the request are send it to the Technical Analysis module to perform the corresponding propagation, interference and frequency assignment.
-At system’s Network Management page, a variety of propagation and interference studies can be performed including electromagnetic compatibility analyses and automated frequency assignments.
-After the external reviews the draft Resolution, an invoice for the fees owed is generated and sent to the external user.
-Finally, after the invoice has been paid and the ITU notifications are successfully coordinate, a final analyst can approve the draft Resolution and the external user can view the approved authorization in the system.
+The system includes a manual verification check-list for the analyst to review and mark off to validate whether the system meets the basic administrative requirements.
+Technical parameters of the request are sent to the Technical Analysis module to perform the corresponding propagation, interference and frequency assignment.
+The Network Management page, offers a variety of propagation and interference studies which can be performed, including electromagnetic compatibility analyses and automated frequency assignments.
+After external reviews are complete, the draft Resolution along with an invoice for the fees owed is sent to the external user.
+Finally, once the invoice has been paid and the ITU-notifications are successfully coordinated, a final analyst can approve the draft Resolution and the external user can view the approved authorization in the system.